uber-archive/coding-challenge-tools/README.md

 ### SF Movies

-Create a web app that shows where movies have been filmed in San Francisco.
+Create a web app that shows on a map where movies have been filmed in San Francisco.
 The user should be able to filter the view using autocompletion search.